nebarnix/ble-io/README.md

 # Quick Summary of Fork

 Fork was created to add serial1 commands to an attached EMIC2.
 This lets us send text that will be spoken aloud by our nodebot.
-Canned phrases are spoken by sending pin states of 0-3 to pin 120, which is not a real pin.
+Canned phrases are spoken by setting digitalCharacteristic pin states of 0-3 to pin 120, which is not a real pin.
 Realtime text will be done (NOT IMPLEMENTED) by adding a new BLE characteristic.

 # ble-io